manuel-serrano/hop/doc/_lang.md

 Its caracteristics are:

   * Function declarations are immutables.
-  * Arity checks are enforced and type errors are raised on mistmatch (not implemented yet).
+  * Arity checks are enforced and errors are raised on mistmatch.

 [es5]: http://www.ecma-international.org/ecma-262/5.1
 [es6]: http://www.ecma-international.org/ecma-262/6.0